HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_getting_started/introduction_framework.rst

 .. image:: ../_figures/effidict.png
    :align: right
-   :alt: EffiDict data structure diagram
+   :alt: EffiDict Data Structure Diagram
    :width: 200px

 The OligoDatabase class is based on an `EffiDict <https://github.com/HelmholtzAI-Consultants-Munich/EffiDict>`__ data structure to optimize storage and retrieval efficiency.
 The EffiDict is a specialized dictionary-like structure that